Ferohmd/MS1-Project/docs/TESTING.md

     - Testing: By clicking on the media Icons, user is taken to the designated site.

 ### Booking Page
-  - As an user I want to browse the booking page with a root URL. ex: https://ferohmd.github.io/MS1-Project/booking.html
+  - As a user I want to browse the booking page with a root URL. ex: https://ferohmd.github.io/MS1-Project/booking.html
    - Testing:  - Testing: I browsed the URL above to access the home page of the restaurant.
 When I browse the url, it will take the user to the Home Page.

   - As a user I want to see hamburger menu in the header with restaurant logo, name of the restaurant as a content and footer with contact and opening hours information with social media icons and copyright information.
    - Testing: By clicking on the hamburger menu the user can be taken to the different pages on the mobile device.

-  - As an user, I want to access the navigation menu by clicking the hamburger icon
+  - As a user, I want to access the navigation menu by clicking the hamburger icon
    - Testing: By clicking on the hamburger icon on the top right of the screenm, user will be taken to the booking-navigation.html page.

   - As a user I want to navigate to different pages by clicking the navigation links provided in the booking-navigation.html page.